Database Systems Syllabus

 Homework will be assigned and graded on a regular basis.
 Point values (and lead time) will vary in accordance with the difficulty of the assignment.

 In order to do well on the exams it will be necessary for each student to work homework assignments independently.
-There are times, however, when you may become stuck and require assistance.
-For this reason, the standard regarding independent homework is quite loose:
+Each assignment will give specific, detailed instructions regarding allowed and disallowed resources.

 All assignments will be submitted in Canvas according to the instructions for that assignment.